pflegende/agatab/README.md

 & this `AAA` suggestion:
 ## Why?
-50%O50 doesnt have a web conection.*
+50%O50 doesnt have a web connection.*

 ≈6..8% of all "earthlings" are lonely people O60!**